 The University Oval witnessed an exciting Test match that had its share of twists and turns.
 Pakistan’s pace attack had done well to have New Zealand at 211/6, before Brendon McCullum (78) and captain Daniel Vettori (99) took charge with a seventh-wicket stand worth 164.
 Earlier, Martin Guptill (60) and Ross Taylor put on 117 for the third wicket.

 These efforts enabled New Zealand to swell their total to 429.
-Pakistan began poorly in reply, slipping to 85/5 courtesy some fine bowling from speedster Shane Bond (5/107).
-19-year-old Umar Akmal, who went on to score a breezy 129 on debut, joined forces with his elder brother Kamran (82) and the pair added a vital 176 for the sixth wicket, boosting Pakistan’s total to 332.
+Pakistan began poorly in reply, slipping to 85/5 courtesy of some fine bowling from speedster Shane Bond (5/107).
+Umar Akmal, aged 19, who went on to score a breezy 129 on debut, joined forces with his elder brother Kamran (82).
+The pair added a vital 176 for the sixth wicket, boosting Pakistan’s total to 332.

 Pakistan’s pacemen delivered timely blows in the second innings as well, and this time there was no lower-order fightback.
 Only Taylor (59) showed up as New Zealand were bundled out for 153 early on the final day, thus setting up an interesting chase.
 Mohammad Asif took 4/43, giving himself 8/151 in the match.
 Pakistan required 251 for victory.